sortmerna/sortmerna/README.md

 # SortMeRNA Compilation

-	CMake is used for generating the build files and should be installed prior the build.
+&nbsp;&nbsp;&nbsp;&nbsp;CMake is used for generating the build files and should be installed prior the build.
-	CMake distributions are available for all major operating systems.
+&nbsp;&nbsp;&nbsp;&nbsp;CMake distributions are available for all major operating systems.
-	Please visit [CMake project website](https://cmake.org/) for download and installation instructions.
+&nbsp;&nbsp;&nbsp;&nbsp;Please visit [CMake project website](https://cmake.org/) for download and installation instructions.

 ## Linux OS

-	We tested the build on Ubuntu 16.04 LTS Xenial with GCC 5.4.0
+&nbsp;&nbsp;&nbsp;&nbsp;We tested the build on Ubuntu 16.04 LTS Xenial with GCC 5.4.0

 (1) Install GCC if not already installed.
 SortmeRNA is C++14 compliant, so the GCC needs to be fairly new e.g. 5.4.0 works OK.